 - Copy of the priority document (if applicable).

 All documents should be in Turkish.
-No power of attorney is usually required.
-You must submit a certified copy of the priority document and its translation into Turkish within 3 months of the submission.
+A simply signed power of attorney is required.
+You must submit a certified copy of the priority document and its sworn translation into Turkish within 3 months of the submission.
 Convention priority is 6 months.

 5. Trademark opposition process in Turkey

-The opposition process in Turkey is a way for third parties to challenge the registration of a trademark that they believe conflicts with their trademark rights.
+The opposition process in Turkey is a way for third parties to challenge the registration of a trademark that they believe conflicts with their trademark or other rights.

 The opposition period lasts for two months from the publication date.
 During this period, third parties can file an opposition with the TPTO.
 For example, they might claim that the trademark conflicts with their rights or does not meet the legal requirements.